 The key takeaway from this experience is that multiple stakeholders can stand to benefit from transitioning to a more energy-efficient DH system through ULTDH and the RELaTED concept.
 For society at large, citizens benefit from a cleaner, more efficient, and secure source of heat.
 For others, ULTDH and the RELaTED concept shows that clusters of private companies, public institutions, and non-profits, not only drive the transition towards a more energy-efficient district heating system but can financially prosper from it.

-While challenges exist for the transition towards ULTDH, the RELaTED concept shows that with an innovative approach married with a well-designed exploitation plan, everyone stands to benefit.
+While challenges exist for the transition towards ULTDH, the RELaTED concept shows that with an innovative approach married to a well-designed exploitation plan, everyone stands to benefit.